terraform-ibm-modules/terraform-ibm-hpcs/examples/init-using-cos/README.md

 # Initialising HPCS Service Instances using Terraform Modules

-This Example template is used to initialise HPCS Instance IBM Cloud Platform:
+This Example template is used to initialise HPCS Instance by downloading input from cloud Object storage

-* [ Init-Using-Cos](./init-using-cos) - Downloads input from cos bucket, Initialises HPCS Instance and Uploads TKE Files to COS.
-* [ Init-using-Local](./init-using-local) - Given a json file as input this example ll initialise HPCS Instance
-* Managing Keys on HPCS Instance - [ Key Management Service Resource](https://cloud.ibm.com/docs/terraform?topic=terraform-kp-resources#kms-key)

 ## HPCS Initialisation Architecture